-More than 71% of LGBTQ+ students surveyed said they feel unsafe in U.S. schools, Dr. Sheila T. Gregory, a contributing faculty member in The Richard W. Riley College of Education and Leadership at Walden University, told teachers, school counselors, social workers, and administrators during a professional development session.
+More than 71% of LGBTQ+ students surveyed said they feel unsafe in U.S. schools, Dr. Sheila T. Gregory, a contributing faculty member in The Richard W. Riley College of Education and Human Sciences at Walden University, told teachers, school counselors, social workers, and administrators during a professional development session.

 In fact, a biennial survey of 16,713 LGBTQ+ students found U.S. schools are “hostile environments for a distressing number of LGBTQ students,” with bullying, harassment, and violence causing serious damage to students’ mental health and academic prospects.1